The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Traditional Multi-Agent Fairness Measures

 \paragraph{Efficiency.} Defined as $E^{\nu} = \sum_i r_i^{\text{total}} / (\nu \times r_{\text{high}})$, measuring total reward capture.
 Key limitations: (1) high efficiency can result from monopoly or alternation, and (2) provides no information about coordination patterns.

-\paragraph{Turn-Taking Fairness.} Defined as $F_{\nu}^{TT} = \min_i t_i / \max_i t_i$~\citep{hawkins2016}.
+\paragraph{Turn-Taking Fairness.} Defined as $F_{\nu}^{TT} = \min_i t_i / \max_i t_i$~\citep{hawkins2016}, again over agents with positive counts.
 Key limitations: (1) still ignores intermediate agents, and (2) high $t_i$ can reflect frequent collisions rather than genuine alternation.

-\paragraph{Reward Fairness.} Defined as $F_{\nu}^{R} = \min_i p_i / \max_i p_i$~\citep{hawkins2016,puig2018,gasparrini2018}, comparing cumulative payoffs.
+\paragraph{Reward Fairness.} Defined as $F_{\nu}^{R} = \min_i p_i / \max_i p_i$~\citep{hawkins2016,puig2018,gasparrini2018}, over agents with positive payoff, comparing cumulative payoffs.
 Key limitations: (1) high values can result from tie rewards without turn-taking, and (2) a dominant subgroup can still yield high Reward Fairness.

-Here, $w_i$ counts exclusive wins, $t_i$ counts terminal arrivals (including ties), and $p_i$ is cumulative payoff for agent $i$ over $\nu$ episodes.
+All three ratios are computed over agents with positive counts, since applied literally across all $n$ agents each collapses to zero the moment a single agent is shut out, however evenly the remaining $n-1$ share access.
+Two degeneracies follow, both worked through in Supplementary Section~S3.
+The restriction itself hides total exclusion, and at the opposite extreme the denominator vanishes, because a unanimous tie pays every agent zero under the HJG reward rule, so a run of nothing but full collisions leaves $\max_i p_i = \max_i w_i = 0$ and the ratios undefined at the exact point of total coordination collapse.
+Reading equal shares as perfect equity would return $1$ there, every agent having received an identical amount of nothing, and $F_{\nu}^{TT}$ reaches that verdict with no convention at all, reporting perfect turn-taking fairness for a system with zero reward and zero coordination.
+Awarding a maximal score to complete collapse is not temporal blindness but inversion.

-Combining Efficiency with Fairness or TT Fairness does not even guarantee a fair outcome interpretation: Fairness ignores intermediate agents, while TT Fairness conflates exclusive wins with collision-induced arrivals.
-Only Reward Fairness, when combined with high Efficiency, can indicate equitable payoff distribution---but even then, temporal structure remains invisible.
-This double inadequacy (failing both as fairness indicators and as coordination measures) motivates the development of ALT metrics.
-Table~\ref{tab:combined_metrics} illustrates that interpretable patterns emerge only at extremes; at intermediate values---common in practice---these metrics fail to distinguish coordination quality.
-Random-policy baselines are not consistently reported as explicit null references in prior BoE-related studies~\citep{hawkins2016,puig2018,gasparrini2018,freire2020,freire2023}; we therefore include them as an explicit null reference for coordination assessment.
+Combinations do not repair the problem: Fairness ignores intermediate agents, TT Fairness conflates exclusive wins with collision-induced arrivals, and even Reward Fairness combined with high Efficiency leaves temporal structure invisible.
+Table~\ref{tab:combined_metrics} shows that interpretable patterns emerge only at extremes; at the intermediate values common in practice, these metrics cannot distinguish coordination quality.